 Have a great week everyone!

-** Another book series I recommend for romance, vicarious travelling and delicious food descriptions, is Laura Bradbury‘s ‘Grape’ series.
+** A book series I recommend for romance, vicarious travelling and delicious food descriptions, is Laura Bradbury‘s ‘Grape’ series.
 Laura understands the Spoonie life better than anybody.
 She had a liver transplant last year for a rare, life-threatening autoimmune disease, and is making the most of her new lease on life.
-She recently released My Grape Paris (??
-Here the 🇨🇦 link works but the .com doesn’t? 🤯) which brought me right back to the six months I lived in Paris around the same time.
+She recently released My Grape Paris which brought me right back to the six months I lived in Paris around the same time.
 They have villas to rent in France, too!